-Lean construction (LC) is a method of production aimed at reducing costs, materials, time and effort.
+Lean construction (LC) is a method of production aimed at reducing costs, materials, time, and effort.
 Essentially, the methodology is to minimize the bad and maximize the good.
-Using the principles of lean-construction, the desired outcome would be to maximize the value and output of a project while minimizing wasteful aspects and time delay.
+Using lean construction principles, the desired outcome would be to maximize the value and output of a project while minimizing wasteful aspects and time delay.
 This outcome is produced when standard construction approaches are merged with a clear and concise understanding of project materials and information and two sets of management archetypes, planning and control.
-This may seem complex to understand, but the essence of this system to use what is necessary without extra.
+This may seem complex to understand, but the essence of this system is to use what is necessary without extra.
 This can only be done by strategic planning and action by a management group and with the help and aid of all workers.

 It should be understood that lean construction is a philosophy with principles and ideologies, but it is not a concrete plan of action with set tools and methods.
 LC principles are the same throughout the many different schools of thought.
-The basic principles include: creating a predictable atmosphere based on planning and data, reducing the overflow of waste from careful planning and increasing the communication flows between the customer and the project at hand.
+The basic principles include: creating a predictable atmosphere based on planning and data, reducing the overflow of waste from careful planning, and increasing the communication flows between the customer and the project at hand.
 Lean is a way of thought based on the notion that less is more.
-In the following sections hopefully a clear understanding of the principles and practices of the lean mindset are clearly expressed.
+In the following sections, hopefully, a clear understanding of the principles and practices of the lean mindset is clearly expressed.

-- Using fewer materials and having less waste can greatly reduce all around costs.
-Although the philosophy of lean construction is focused on overall reduction, not just for profit, utilizing this methodology has shown to increase the bottom line.
+- Using fewer materials and having less waste can greatly reduce all-around costs.
+Although lean construction philosophy is focused on overall reduction, not just for profit, utilizing this methodology has been shown to increase the bottom line.